optimumenergyco/optimum-energy-rubocop/README.md

 gem 'optimum-energy-rubocop'
 ```

-Create a `.rubocop.yml` file and add this to the top.
+Create a `.rubocop.yml` file and add this configuration.

 ```
 require:
   - optimum-energy-rubocop

+inherit_from:
+  - optimum_energy_rubocop.yml
 ```

 ## Updating This Gem